 The Universiteit van Amsterdam has been active in the RoboCup since Paris 1998.
-The university has participated in several leagues (Windmill Wanderers, Clockwork Orange, UvA TriLearn, UvA Rescue, Dutch Aibo Team, Amsterdam Oxford Joint Rescue Forces).
-The Institute of Informatics supports the team with a fully equiped robot lab (large enough for the Standard Platform League soccer field) and the usage of two academic Nao robots and a package of five v3.3 Nao robots with Nao v4.0 heads.
+The university has been participated in several leagues (Windmill Wanderers, Clockwork Orange, UvA TriLearn, UvA Rescue, Dutch Aibo Team, Amsterdam Oxford Joint Rescue Forces).
+The Institute of Informatics supports the team with a fully equiped robot lab (large enough for the Standard Platform League soccer field) and the usage of two academic Nao robots and a package of five v3.3 Nao robots.
+When the Dutch Nao Team qualifies for Mexico 2012, the Universiteit van Amsterdam will support us with new v4.0 Nao robots.